Removing the drain hole in your bathtub is a great way to keep your bathtub and drain fittings in top condition.

 After removing the flange, you will notice some residual putty stuck at the drain opening.
 You can use a putty knife to scrape out the remaining debris on the surface, but people who don’t own a putty knife can also use a flathead screwdriver.

-Apart from that, you should remove residual gunk and hair stuck in the opening to prevent your drain from getting blocked in the future.
+In addition, you should remove residual gunk and hair stuck in the opening to prevent your drain from becoming blocked in the future.

 Removing Bath Drain — The DIY Way

-Since a bathtub drain is essential in keeping the tub and drain fitting clean and hygienic, you should maintain it properly.
+A bathtub drain is essential for keeping the tub and drain fitting clean and hygienic, so it should be maintained properly.

 An emergency plumbing situation can be triggered in the bathtub when excess hair and soap accumulate to the point of blocking the drain.
 However, this can be avoided by using a filter to prevent hair and dust from entering the drain.

-To alleviate plumbing problems, we suggest utilising a solution of baking soda and hot water to dislodge any gunk or debris lodged within the drain.
-And don’t forget to clean the overflow drain.
+To tackle plumbing issues, try using baking soda and hot water to clear out any gunk or debris in the drain.
+Also, make sure you don’t forget to clean the overflow drain.

-If personal maintenance of the bathtub drain is not feasible, you can enlist the services of Big Blue Plumbing, and they will professionally remove the bathtub drain.
+If personal maintenance of the bathtub drain is not feasible, you can enlist the services of Big Blue Plumbing, which will professionally remove it.

 Our offerings cover an extensive range of home improvement services, particularly plumbing repairs, at an economical price.
 So whether you have a blocked bath or want your old tub drain replaced — we can do it for you!